kbarbary/website/pages/research.rst

 past 10 billion years - looking back to the first third of the universe's existence!

-I'm currently involved in two separate supernova experiments: the Nearby Supernova Factory (SNfactory) and the `Dark Energy Survey`_ (DES).
-SNfactory is an experiment on a telescope in Hawaii, and is designed to study nearby Type Ia supernovae in great detail in order to enhance their use in cosmology.
-DES is a five-year imaging program on a telescope in Chile, designed to discover distant supernovae and to measure Dark Energy with unprecedented precision.
+I currently work on the Nearby Supernova Factory.
+SNfactory is an experiment using a specially designed instrument on a telescope in Hawaii.
+It is designed to study nearby Type Ia supernovae in great detail in order to enhance their use in cosmology.

 High-redshift Type Ia Supernovae and their rates